changke/grunt-plovr-modules/README.md

 # grunt-plovr-modules

-> The best Grunt plugin ever.
+> Grunt wrapper for plovr with focus on creating modules.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`